Windows OS Hub

 run dsa.msc

-If your computer is joined to an Active Directory domain, then the ADUC connects to a domain controller depending on the current Logon server ($env:LOGONSERVER).
-The name of the domain controller you are connected to is at the top of the console.
+If your computer is joined to an Active Directory domain, the ADUC will connect to a domain controller based on the current Logon server ($env:LOGONSERVER).
+The name of the DC that the MMC console is currently connected to is shown at the top.

-You can connect to another AD domain controller or another domain by clicking the console root and selecting the Change option you want in the context menu.
+To connect to another AD domain controller or another domain, click the console root and select the Change Domain or Change Domain Controller from the context menu.

 ADUC: change domain or domain controller